From EDM to Indie, from Singapore to Pattaya in Thailand, these music festivals around Asia are worth travelling for if you love your live music!

-This music festival (pictured top) will allow you to say that you partied till next year.
-This year, the third edition of this 11-day outlet for escapism will be held from 28th December 2018 through to 8th January 2019.
+This music festival will allow you to say that you partied till next year.
+This year, the third edition of this 11-day outlet for escapism will be held from December 2019 through to January 2020.
 Those willing to venture to Phu Quoc island will be rewarded with pristine beaches, stunning art, gorgeous sunsets, and of course, non-stop partying.
-The lineup may not be out yet, but if the last edition was any indication (Loco Dice, Carl Cox, and Dixon), we’re certain this musical and cinematic experience will be absolutely captivating.
+The lineup may not be out yet, but if the last edition was any indication, we’re certain this musical and cinematic experience will be absolutely captivating.
 Who can forget that crazy moment at Epizode 2 when Ricardo Villalobos played a set to a crowd of maniacs wearing masks of his face?

 Linking music, creativity and technology, Sónar, which was founded in Barcelona has a well-earned reputation for uniting electronic music lovers and creative people from different disciplines and communities, offering a unique platform for cultural collaboration.
 Though the lineup is not yet announced, tickets are selling out fast!

-Singapore International Jazz Festival 2018, 6-8 April, various locations
+Singapore International Jazz Festival 2019, April (exact dates TBA) various locations

 Set against the brilliant backdrop of the Great Wall of China, this festival presents a once in a lifetime chance at partying on an awe-inspiring feat of ancient architecture.
-The line-up features internationally acclaimed artists such as Dixon and Chris Liebing.
 Soak in the vast atmosphere and enjoy the techno beats and EDM drops reverberating off the walls.
 The best part?
 You can bounce and jump all you want, those walls are meant to withstand invasions.

 Zoukout’s cousin, Ultra, offers the same intensity of partying and features a stellar line-up of international and regional artists.
 For all the party animals out there, it’s the ideal opportunity to unleash your inner maniacal side.
 The night promises excessively loud music, ear deafening beat drops, and definitely plenty of fun (and sweat).
 Don’t miss out on this chance for non-stop raving.

-Ultra Music Festival, 15-16 June, 1 Bayfront Avenue, Singapore
+Ultra Music Festival, 8-9 June, Ultra Park Singapore